-The Magallanes system is powered by natural gas (94%), diesel and fuel oil (3%), and wind power (2%).
+The Magallanes system is powered mainly by natural gas (94%).
+Diesel and fuel oil and wind power supply the rest of power generation.

 Figure 6.
-Electric power generated by power plants in Magallanes grid by fuel type (TWh, 2016-2018) (Note: the figure is developed based on National Energy Commission (2020).)
+Electric power generated by power plants in Magallanes grid by fuel type (GWh, 2019 - 2021)

-Applying the conservative emission factors and power generation (Figure 6) to Equation 1, the reference emission factor to be applied for solar PV in a proposed project activity which is directly connected, or connected via an internal grid not connecting to a captive power generator (PV Case 1), to the Magallanes grid is 0.361 tCO2/MWh, as shown in Table 1.
+Applying the conservative emission factors and power generation (Figure 6) to Equation 1, the reference emission factor to be applied for the biomass power plant in a proposed project activity which is directly connected, or connected via an internal grid not connecting to a captive power generator (Case 1), to the Magallanes grid is 0.348 tCO2/MWh, as shown in Table 1.

-3. Calculation of reference emission factor of a captive power generator (PV Case 3)
+3. Calculation of reference emission factor of a captive power generator (Case 3)